404Setup/KryptonReno-Fabric/README.md

 When performing the patch operation, you need to close the running game and make sure that no other processes are occupying the Mods directory.

-You should not include the modified Krypton Fabric in your modpack!

-Instead install both Krypton Fabric and KryptonFNP Patcher and give instructions on how to use them.

 ## Config